HL7/smart-app-launch/input/pages/brands.md

 ```

-### FHIR Profile for Organization (`PatientAccessBrand`)
+#### FHIR Profile for Organization (`PatientAccessBrand`)

 * `1..1 MS` `name` Primary brand name to display on a card
 * `1..1 MS` `telecom` with `system` of `url` and `value` conveying the primary public website for the Brand.
 Note this is distinct from the patient access portal website (described below)
 * `0..* MS` `alias` Aliases (e.g., former names like "Partners Healthcare") for filtering/search
 * `0..* MS` `identifier`(s) that apps can use to link this Brand across publishers or with external data sets.
 EHRs SHALL support customer-supplied identifiers (`system` and `value`).
-    * It is RECOMMENDED that each Brand include an identifier where `system` is `urn:ietf:rfc:3986` (meaning the identifier is a URL) `value` is the HTTPS URL for the Brand's primary web presence, omitting any "www." prefix from the domain and omitting any path component.
-E.g., since the main web presence of Boston Children's Hospital is https://www.childrenshospital.org/, a recommended identifier would be:
+    * It is RECOMMENDED that each Brand include an identifier where `system` is `urn:ietf:rfc:3986` (meaning the identifier is a URL) and `value` is the HTTPS URL for the Brand's primary web presence, omitting any "www." prefix from the domain and omitting any path component.
+For example, since the main web presence of Boston Children's Hospital is https://www.childrenshospital.org/, a recommended identifier would be:
         `{"system": "urn:ietf:rfc:3986", "value": "https://childrenshospital.org"}`
 * `0..1 MS` `partOf` "Patient access provided by", to convey that an affiliated Brand hosts this Brand's API technology and patient portal.
 The hierarchy of "access provided by" links SHALL NOT exceed a depth of two (i.e., a Brand either includes portal details or links directly to a Brand that provides them).
 * `0..* MS` `address` Locations (e.g., zip codes and/or street addresses) associated with the Brand.
 The following combinations are allowed: